nathansmithbz/acf-repeater-to-icons/README.md

 # To use:

+* The plugin assumes you have ACF setup with a repeater field called 'social_media' and an ajoining sub field called 'url' and are currently using the Divi Theme.

 * Zip this repo and install it as a plugin to your wordpress site.

-* The plugin assumes you have ACF setup with a repeater field called 'social_media' and an ajoining sub field called 'url', but with some PHP knowledge this can easily be changed.

-* [Read me](https://www.advancedcustomfields.com/resources/repeater/) for more information about ACF and repeater fields.

 * You can use the short code [acfsocial] to call the plugin and display a listings associated social media links wherever you like.